Discover your potential savings with our ROI Calculator

 Here are the eight most common warehouse safety hazards where an integrated EHS solution with warehouse management systems helps you identify and control them:

 1. ForkliftsThese workers are directed by alerts and notifications from WMS solutions to transfer materials from one location to another within the warehouse or from the dock to stock and vice versa.
-When operated incorrectly these can cause serious damage to operators, the equipment itself, nearby workers, and property.
+When operated incorrectly, these can cause serious damage to operators, the equipment itself, nearby workers, and property.
 The unsafe use of forklifts is the most often cited hazard in warehousing operations by OSHA.

 2. DocksOne of the worst accidents a worker could suffer when working in a warehouse is being pinned or crushed between a forklift truck and the loading dock.
 This typically occurs when a forklift runs off the dock and strikes a person.